-Season the flour with chili powder/chili flakes and salt, coat the lamb with and shake off any excess flour .
+Season the flour with chilli powder/chilli flakes and salt, coat the lamb with and shake off any excess flour.

-In a large non-stick frying pan, heat the oil and brown the shanks in it for a 5 minutes or so, turning them frequently.
+In a large non-stick frying pan, heat the oil and brown the shanks in it for 5 minutes or so, turning them frequently.

 Transfer the shanks from the pan into a baking dish and set aside.

 Add the onion, bacon and garlic to your frying pan (the juices remaining add flavour so don't clean it) and cook for approximately 5-7 minutes or until the onion turns soft and translucent, do not allow to brown.
 Spread this mixture over the lamb shanks.

 Next, pour the stock, the wine and then the passata over the shanks.
 Sprinkle some ground black pepper and salt on top and cover with foil or a glass cover.

 Heat the oven to 200°C/400°F and place the baking dish with the shanks into it.
 Cook for 1 hour.
 Then take the dish out of the oven and turn the shanks over.
-Turn oven down to 180°C/375°F and place dish back in the oven, uncovered, and cook for another 1.5 to 2 hours or until very tender and the lamb appears to be falling off the bone.
+Turn the oven down to 180°C/375°F and place the dish back in the oven, uncovered, and cook for another 1.5 to 2 hours or until very tender and the lamb appears to be falling off the bone.
 (This can a few hours if you are using very large shanks or less time if they are smaller.
-Check periodically until when you gently touch the meat close to the bone and you want it to be super soft and wanting to fall off the bone.
+Check periodically until when you gently touch the meat close to the bone, it's soft and wanting to fall off the bone.

 Mix the parsley, lemon rind, garlic oil and salt together in a small dish mix and sprinkle over the prepared shanks.